JEscobar270180/SlidingforAnesthesia/README.md

 # SlidingforAnesthesia
-Sliding mode controller for anesthesia
+Design and Simulation of a Sliding Mode Control for Anesthesia Antonio Lopez-Ramirez, Ana Gabriela Gallardo-Hernandez, and Jesica Escobar Paper ID: 9523

 Running the controllers is very simple:
 1. Open the Simulink file named Controladores,